ExplainingRecommendations/LXR/README.md

 To use this code, follow these steps:
 + Create data to work with by running the Data_preprocessing notebooks.
+  - Or in order to reproduce results from the paper without running the Data_preprocessing notebooks, please download all files from [here](https://drive.google.com/drive/folders/1wMXgP0x4BRHGMX7fky8C2ohBOBMoRJdk?usp=sharing) from the relevant folder <dataset_name> to Data_preprocessing folder according to the data set you need to run on.
 + Run either the MF or VAE notebooks that contain notebooks with these models.
-+ In order to reproduce results from the paper without creating all files that are required for running the algorithm itself, please download all files from [here](https://drive.google.com/drive/folders/1wMXgP0x4BRHGMX7fky8C2ohBOBMoRJdk?usp=sharing) to Data_preprocessing folder.